What Is Half Of 3 4 In A Fraction

 Visual Aids and Manipulatives

 One of the most effective ways to understand fractions is by using visual aids and manipulatives.
-For example, you can use fraction circles or bars to represent different fractions visually.
+Take this: you can use fraction circles or bars to represent different fractions visually.
 This helps in understanding how fractions relate to each other and how they can be added, subtracted, multiplied, and divided.
 When dealing with a problem like finding half of 3 1/4, you can physically represent 3 1/4 using these aids and then divide it into two equal parts.

 Real-World Applications